 The real power in AI, however, isn’t in the tasks it completes but the connections it can create.
 There is real power in understanding and adopting AI in this manner.

 Take chatbots as an example.
 Used well they can be much more than a question and answer relationship.
-Leverage conversation with the customer to improve the service offered.
-We can answer questions but also have the conversation inform the service, the products, the wider information offered, improve security and reduce cost.
+They can leverage conversation with the customer to improve the service offered.
+We can answer questions but also have the conversation to inform the service, the products, the wider information offered, to improve security and reduce cost.

-AI provides a means of allowing an open, two-way flow of information between the human and machine which at the heart of designing and delivering better solutions and services.
-Advancements in natural language processing (NLP) machines are playing an increasingly integral role in this as they master contextual of language.
+AI provides a means of allowing an open, two-way flow of information between the human and machine which is at the heart of designing and delivering better solutions and services.
+Advancements in natural language processing (NLP) machines are playing an increasingly integral role in this as they master the contextual elements of language.
 Being able to understand the context as well as the content is a game changing element of AI.
-Emotional intelligence meets artificial intelligence.
+It's emotional intelligence meets artificial intelligence.
 It is one thing to see your surroundings but quite another to understand it.
-As AI becomes increasingly sensitive to the emotional resonance of what users are saying, a natural by product is increasingly trust based relationship.
+As AI becomes increasingly sensitive to the emotional resonance of what users are saying, a natural by-product is increasingly a more trust-based relationship.

 The tension at the moment (June 2020) isn’t around how data will be used by AI systems, but more the delay in implementing the track and trace system.
 AI is also transforming virtual health and social care, moving thousands of low risk appointments and requests online, identifying vulnerable members of the community and protecting shoppers as they increasingly turn to online shopping.